eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

+At the start of the global cycle's increment, the amount of memory available in the heap is zero.
+In some cases, the amount of memory will be close to full, and in other cases, the memory will be full.

+The next element `<allocation-stats>` shows a snapshot, which was taken before the cycle started, of the allocation status of the mutator threads.
+In this example WHAT SAY HERE?

 ```xml
 <allocation-stats totalBytes="524200" >
   <allocated-bytes non-tlh="0" tlh="524200" arrayletleaf="0"/>
 </allocation-stats>
 ```

+The following operations, each recorded by a `<gc-op>` element, run as part of the global cycle's increment:

+- `global mark`
+- `class unload`
+- `sweep`
+- `compact`

+WHAT INFO TO PULL OUT HERE, IF ANYTHING?

 ```xml
 <gc-op id="2016" type="global mark" timems="357.859" contextid="2003" timestamp="2021-03-05T12:16:43.468">